“Do not save what is left after spending, but spend what is left after saving.” W Buffet

 5. To open this account you must have a current account with Nationwide a FlexPlus, FlexDirect, FlexStudent, FlexAccount or FlexOne, any one of these will do.

-We have decided to open two of these accounts one for me one for my husband to maximize the good high interest rates.
+We have decided to open two of these accounts one for me one for my husband to maximize the good high-interest rates.

-So we will pay in £12 000 in these two accounts and if the 5% interest rate says the same throughout the year figures crossed, at the end of the year we will have at least over £300 interest.
+So we will pay in £12 000 in these two accounts and if the 5% interest rate stays the same throughout the year figures crossed, at the end of the year we will have at least over £300 interest.

 The only down side of this account is that withdraws are unlimited.
-We prefer to lock away our money in to account were accessing is a bit limited until it maturates.
+We prefer to lock away our money into account were accessing is a bit limited until it maturates.